bbbradsmith/nsfplay/readme.md

 Like with the wxWidgets library build, you can delete the cmake directories in `portaudiolib` after building the libraries if you wish to save space.

+Note: the MSVC build currently does not support WDM/KS drivers, because there is some conflict involving a multiple definition of `_GUID_NULL` which I could not find a resolution for.
+Hopefully this will be fixed in the next release of PortAudio.

 ### Make Targets

 * `make` - builds `cmd`, `gui`